voltflake/video-bot/README.md

 🤝 If you encountered a problem or want some help feel free to sumbit an issue.
 Feedback is appriciated!
 ### 2023 September Update
 - [X] Added support for instagram posts with multiple items
-- [X] Default youtube videos are now beeing sent to channel if they fit into 25MB Discord limit
+- [X] YouTube videos are now beeing sent to channel by default but only if they fit into 25MB Discord limit
 - [X] Improved processing speed when requesting multiple links in one message
 - [X] Improved logging when compressing videos
 - [X] Improved error reporting in channel